I'm new to Jesus

 We believe Jesus is God's Son.
 We believe God sent him into the world to deal with the problem of sin in our lives that keeps us from experiencing the relationship that God intends and desires for us to have with him.
 After living on earth for some 30-plus years Jesus was put to death on a cross; but then God raised him from the dead three days later.
 His death was an atonement for our sins.
-His resurrection from the dead is the assurance that we too can live beyond beyond this life.
+His resurrection from the dead is the assurance that we too can live beyond this life.

 John 3:16 puts it like this:

-God so loved the world that he gave his only Son, so that everyone who who believes in him won't perish but will have eternal life.
+God so loved the world that he gave his only Son, so that everyone who believes in him won't perish but will have eternal life.

 Because Jesus is alive and spiritually with us today we can know him, talk to him, and sense his presence with us.